Pavithree/ResearchLab_MultimodalFusion/README.md

 ## Pipeline
-Pipeline model is a google-colab [notebook](https://github.com/Pavithree/ResearchLab_MultimodalFusion/blob/main/notebooks/Pipeline/VBERT_ATTN_GLOVE_GRU_COLAB_FOR_MIMIC.ipynb) contains Detectron2, NLP and VisuakBERT along with the latefusion code using the saved models.
+Pipeline model is a google-colab [notebook](https://github.com/Pavithree/ResearchLab_MultimodalFusion/blob/main/notebooks/Pipeline/VBERT_ATTN_GLOVE_GRU_COLAB_FOR_MIMIC.ipynb) containing Detectron2, NLP and VisuakBERT along with the latefusion code using the saved models.
 It takes the test x-ray image and corresponding clinical report as input and generate the final predictions.
 All resources used in the code can be found [here](https://drive.google.com/drive/folders/13JBQAlcjhuNeVo_lWv-G6vuFk7RmaJMx?usp=sharing).

 ## Results